pfisterer/edsc-dns-domains/README.md

 ### Deploy to Kubernetes

+Option 1: Manual deployment
-Create a deployment similar to [this one](k8s/k8s-deployment.yaml) and deploy it using `kubectl apply -f your-filename.yaml`.
+- Create a deployment similar to [this one](k8s/k8s-deployment.yaml)
+- Deploy it using `kubectl apply -f your-filename.yaml`.

+Option 2: Use Skaffold
+- Run `npm run deploy`

 ### Build the Docker container

 Run `docker build -t farberg/bind-dnssec-config .`

+## Todos

+- Reconciler: Periodically call add for a zone to verify its status (add a lastUpdateField to status and define a max age)

 ## FAQ